PopovEvgeniy/blackice/readme.txt

   The complex file cryptography tool (both encryption and decryption) by Popov Evgeniy Alekseyevich

-                          Version 2.0.1.1
+                          Version 2.0.2

 System requirements

 1 megabyte of free RAM.
 44 kilobytes of free space on storage media.
-Operating system: Unix (any Unix-like system) or Windows (Windows XP or higher)
+Operating system: Unix (any Unix-like system) or Windows (Windows 2000 or higher)

 Program description